andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 For nearly all instances, we wanted to replace these with the `uuidv7()` function in Postgres 18.

 ## How did the switch go?
-One wrinkle was that modifying the column default generation function, while fast, requires an `access exclusive` lock.
+One wrinkle we found was that modifying the column default while fast, required an `access exclusive` lock.

-This means the lock held conflicts with *everything* including regular `select` statements.
+This lock type conflicts with *every* read and write operation including regular `select` statements.

-For our highest queried tables, this was a problem as there was almost never a "window" to perform this operation.
+For our highest queried tables, it's queried constantly, so this was a problem as there was almost never a "window" to perform this operation.

-Let's look at the simpler case first.
+Before we get to how we solved that, let's look at a less complicated case.

+In our migrations framework (Active Record in Ruby on Rails), we could perform the `alter table` using a regular old migration.

-In our migrations framework, we'd perform a transaction and use `set local` to set very short timeouts to try and perform the `alter table`:
+We did create an explicit transaction and used `set local` to control timeout values.
+We'd set very short timeouts for the `alter table` to give up quickly if it didn't work or ran too long.

 From psql:
 ```sql